Welcome to the new redesign of the Oratcl website! Now that the look has been updated, content comes next, so stay tuned!

 The Oratcl package is a dynamic extension of the Tcl language that integrates Oracle OCI calls into a set of Tcl commands that allow Oracle access via Tcl.

 Starting in May 2000, Todd Helfter became the new maintainer of the Oratcl package.
 Currently two versions of Oratcl are supported.
-Oratcl 4 for use with Oracle 8i, 9i and 10g, and the older Oratcl 3 for use with Oracle 7 and 8.0.x.
+Oratcl 4 for use with Oracle 8i, 9i, 10g and 11g.
+The older Oratcl 3 is for use with Oracle 7 and 8.0.x.

 Please visit the project page for feature request, bug reports and general help requests.